LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/README.md

 ![image](https://github.com/LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/assets/163681208/b3fcf4b7-49c3-4bfd-bec4-13e8574b2da1)

-The battery will be: [Battery LiPo 800mAh 3.7V - Micro Robotics](https://www.robotics.org.za/802540)
+The battery is a: [Battery LiPo 800mAh 3.7V - Micro Robotics](https://www.robotics.org.za/802540)

 Typically, the max discharge should be kept at 0.5C (Capacity) for this type of battery.
 This implies 400mA max draw and from full to fully discharged in 2 hours.